 There’s never been a better time than now to explore a virtual vacation.
 We’ve scored some VR tours to get you started and will continue to add more.
 While exploring, be sure to share your virtual vacation with others.
 Take a tour of your favorite places and learn something along the way.
 Grab some snacks for the ride, too!

-Learn more about virtual vacations and all the ways to enjoy one at Terrance Talks Travel http://terrancetalkstravel.com/virtual-vacation-day/.
+Learn more about virtual vacations.
+It’s easy and you can learn ways to enjoy one at Terrance Talks Travel.
 Share your favorite virtual holidays using #VirtualVacationDay to share on social media.

 NATIONAL VIRTUAL VACATION DAY HISTORY